scalatra/scalatra-website/guides/routes-and-actions.md

 Those 4 example routes, and the actions inside the route blocks, could be the basis of a simple blogging system.
 The examples just stub out the actions - in a real application, you'd replace the  `// comments` with code to save and retrieve [models](models.html), and show HTML [views](views.html).

-### Route order

-The first matching route is invoked.
-Routes are matched from the *bottom up*.

-<span class="label label-warning"><i class="icon-warning-sign icon-white"></i> Watch out!</span> This is the opposite of Sinatra.
-Route definitions are executed as part of a Scala constructor; by matching from the bottom up, routes can be overridden in child classes.

 ### Named parameters

 Route patterns may include named parameters (see below for more on parameter handling):